ichabod801/dm/WALK_THROUGH.md

 Attacks:
 -------------------

-3: orc-2; 14/14
+3: orc-2; AC 13; 14/14
-4: tentaclor; 130/130
+4: tentaclor; AC 10; 130/130
-5: orc-1; 13/13
+5: orc-1; AC 13; 13/13
-1: claw claw; 54/54
+1: claw claw; AC 18; 54/54
 ```

 And now we can see that orc-2 is now identified by initiative order 3.

 After the combat is over, you might want to make some notes for future reference.
-You can do this with the note command, which has the alias &.
+You can do this with the note command, which has the alias '&'.

 ```
 EGOR >> & Flint killed his first orc. | combat